Russian Village Shelled From Ukraine - Belgorod Region Governor - UrduPoint

 Russian Village Shelled From Ukraine - Belgorod Region Governor

-BELGOROD (UrduPoint News / Sputnik - 25th May, 2022) One person was injured as Ukrainian forces shelled the village of Zhuravlevka in Russia's border region of Belgorod, Governor Vyacheslav Gladkov said on Wednesday.
+BELGOROD (UrduPoint News / Sputnik - 28th May, 2022) The Russian village of Nekhoteyevka was shelled from Ukraine on Friday, Belgorod Region Governor Vyacheslav Gladkov said on Friday, adding that one person was injured.

-According to the report of the head of the settlement, Anzhelika Samoilova, five households were damaged.
-There is one injured - a young man with a deep shrapnel wound," Gladkov wrote on his Telegram channel.
+There is destruction: 8 buildings, a gas pipeline and a power line were damaged.
+There is one injured, a man with a shrapnel wound to the shin.
+All necessary medical assistance is provided," Gladkov wrote on his Telegram channel.